emaphp/eMacros/README.md

 (call-func Array::range 2 5) ; returns [2, 3, 4, 5]
 ```

 The *call-func-array* function expects an array containing the list of arguments as a second parameter.
-This code uses *call-func-array* to sum all arguments ​​passed to the program.
+This code uses *call-func-array* to sum all arguments ​​passed to a program.

 ```lisp
 ; sigma.em